 Trino ADB connector configuration

-The following configuration parameters can be set when you create a Trino catalog for working with an ADB cluster.
-These properties can be specified using ADCM or within the WITH clause, for example:
+This article describes configuration parameters supported by the Trino connector for ADB.
+The parameters are set when creating a Trino catalog for working with an ADB cluster.
+The parameters can be specified using ADCM or within the WITH clause, for example:

 WITH (